 When for the first time I heard the word canonicalization, I was thinking some other meaning of it.
 As the word is difficult to speak and spell but it has great weight.
 Well, let me explain you the term canonicalization.
 Many of the SEO experts and webmasters more use the term Canonical issue.

 I will try to explain this term and how you can use this term to solve your canonical issue.

 Suppose we have two URLs for a blog or a website (like the links below).

 If both of the above URLs show the same content and no redirects are allowed on these two URLs.
 Like “http://example.com” is not redirected to “http://www.example.com” and vice-versa using the canonical tag.
 This will be considered as duplicate content for Google, and the site owner will face the panda penalty for the duplicate content.
 And solving this canonical issue can be termed as canonicalization.

 This can even happen with a plane Website without CMS.
 Which may have index.php file and the domain name and if this canonical issue is not solved then one can face the penalty for duplicate content from Google or other search engines.

-If above of the both URLs shows the same content then that will be considered as duplicate content for Google.
+If above of both URLs shows the same content, then that will be considered as duplicate content for Google.

 Although search engines are becoming good enough and are also using artificial intelligence.
 But we still need to confirm it to the search engines that which URL they must follow.
 Actually, search engines use bots which can’t decide that the URL is from the same pages or different.
 These bots will consider duplicate content if we do not solve the canonical issue.